Monica Bearden, RD

 Healing normally takes 7-10 days.
 A steroid medication may be prescribed to reduce swelling and improve healing.

 Proper care will also help you heal.
 Steps may include:

 At first, the area will bleed.
-Once it heals, the skin should appear smoother and blend into the surrounding skin.
+After it heals, the skin should appear smoother and blend into the surrounding skin.
 Results are long lasting.

 During your procedure, the staff will take steps to reduce your chance of infection, such as: